-Speaker crossovers are electronic components which are fitted between the amp and speaker or before the amp which direct the correct frequency of sound to the correct speaker.
+Speaker crossovers are electronic components that are fitted between the amp and speaker or before the amp that direct the correct frequency of sound to the correct speaker.

 This means low frequency or bass sounds will be directed to the woofer while high frequency or treble sounds will be directed to the tweeter.